palasthotel/blockX/public/README.txt

 * First release

 == Upgrade Notice ==

+With 1.8.0 there is a breaking change if used with headless plugin.

 With 1.5.0 there is a breaking change for blocks that use Readonly widget which was renamed to Read_Only because of php 8.1 token collisions.